kiliankoe/emeal-server/README.md

 ## Installation

-A `Dockerfile` exists to make installation and deployment of this app as easy as possible.
+The recommended way of installation is via docker, just run `$ docker pull htwdd/emeal-server` or  build locally.
 Otherwise it can be built and deployed like any other [Vapor](https://vapor.codes) application.